Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Introduction

-Existing methods for automated vertebral lesion segmentation are fully supervised and require costly voxel-level annotations \cite{chmelik2018deep,chang2022sclerotic,motohashi2024spine,edelmers2024ai}.
-Weakly supervised strategies could reduce this annotation burden, but have inherent limitations: CAM-based methods \cite{selvaraju2017gradcam,chattopadhay2018gradcamplus,jiang2021layercam,BanyMuhammad2021EigenCAM} highlight the most discriminative pixels and may miss multiple lesions.
+Existing methods for automated vertebral lesion segmentation are fully supervised and require costly voxel-level annotations \cite{chmelik2018deep,chang2022sclerotic,motohashi2024spine,edelmers2024ai}, which are difficult to obtain reliably even among experts.
+Weakly supervised strategies could reduce this annotation burden but remain limited in their ability to localize and validate malignant lesions in the presence of confounders.
+CAM-based methods \cite{selvaraju2017gradcam,chattopadhay2018gradcamplus,jiang2021layercam,BanyMuhammad2021EigenCAM} highlight the most discriminative pixels yet often miss multiple distinct lesions.
 Medical SAM \cite{cheng2023sammed2d,ma2024medsam} require precise bounding box prompts and cannot determine pathology without finetuning.
-Pseudo-healthy reconstruction approaches \cite{wolleb2022diffad,guo2025unsup} detect deviations from normal anatomy but are not able to reliably separate malignancy from benign findings.
-Finally, classifier-guided healthy reconstructions \cite{jiang2025oct,shvetsov2024coin} provide more complete residuals but may introduce artifacts influenced by data bias \cite{atad2022chexplaining}.
-These limitations motivate an approach that evaluates suspected lesions directly.
+Pseudo-healthy reconstruction approaches \cite{wolleb2022diffad,guo2025unsup} detect deviations from normal anatomy, but may suppress malignant lesions that resemble degenerative changes.
+Classifier-guided healthy reconstructions \cite{jiang2025oct,shvetsov2024coin} provide more complete residuals, though they lack a mechanism to evaluate candidate lesions in isolation and reject correlated, non-causal deviations.

-Occlusion-based attribution methods hide or replace image regions to quantify their influence on a classifier’s output \cite{gandomkar2022OcclusionCT,Uzunova2019interpretable,Agarwal2020explaining}.
-Building on this idea, we selectively occlude candidate regions obtained from classifier-guided healthy edits, reconstruct each edit with a generative model, and measure how strongly that region alone increases the malignancy score.
-Although healthy edits introduce spurious artifacts, our hypothesis is that such artifacts, being unrelated to malignancy, will not yield high scores and will therefore be suppressed.
+Occlusion-based attribution methods hide image regions to quantify their influence on a classifier’s output and are typically used for explainability \cite{gandomkar2022OcclusionCT,Uzunova2019interpretable,Agarwal2020explaining}.
+We use occlusion as a candidate-wise decision rule for segmentation: for each suspected region, all alternatives are suppressed, a pseudo-healthy image is reconstructed using a generative model, and the region’s independent contribution to malignancy is evaluated.
+Only regions with substantial contributions are retained.
+Our hypothesis is that malignant evidence is localized, and that though healthy edits introduce spurious artifacts, such artifacts, being unrelated to malignancy, will not yield high scores and will be suppressed.
 This enables weakly supervised, lesion-level segmentation without requiring dense ground-truth masks.